For puppies, we like to do a series of

 Dracut, MA 01826

-- Is a positive reinforcement method used?
+- Will positive reinforcement be used?

-- Are the trainers licensed? (look for APDT certification)
+- Are your trainers licensed?
+(APDT certification)

-- What vaccines are required?
+- What vaccines are required for my puppy to attend training?

 Crazy Canines